 It is a crucial time for your organization to participate, influence and leverage the Working Groups activities, and contribute to the development of the market.
 If you are interested in participating in our Working Groups, please contact us at info@WiMAXForum.org and we will be happy to speak with you about this opportunity.

 The Working Groups are the currently focused on a number of activities related to AeroMACS, Smart Energy, product certification and various spectrum access solutions.
 The Aviation Working Group (AWG) members have been continuously collaborating on several technical projects including: the development and maintenance of specifications related to AeroMACS Product Conformance Certification, AeroMACS Public Key Infrastructure (PKI), FCC AeroMACS Petition for Rulemaking, and other initiatives to support AeroMACS as the standard selected to improve the safety and regularity of flights.

-After years of intense work and participation by several member organizations, this year the AWG and AWG Certification Task Group (CTG) have been making significant progress and achieving important milestones throughout the year.
-This month we are happy to announce that Siemens is the first vendor globally to achieve complete AeroMACS certification.
-Meanwhile, other products from distinct manufacturers are in currently in the lab on track to complete testing and receive full AeroMACS Certification.
+After years of intense work and participation by several member organizations, this year the AWG and AWG Certification Task Group (CTG) have made significant progress and achieved an important milestone.
+We are happy to announce that Siemens is the first vendor to receive complete AeroMACS certification.
+Other products from distinct manufacturers are in currently in the lab on track to complete testing and receive full AeroMACS Certification.

 The WiMAX Forum, ICAO, other regulatory members and key industry stakeholders have formed the AeroMACS Advisory Council (AAC).
 The AAC is a collaborative body that will promote effective public-private dialogue and will consistent with the AeroMACS Certificate Policy and ICAO policies, provide strategic guidance and oversight for AeroMACS PKI, thereby helping promote optimum interoperability and trust among participants.